Disseminated Intravascular Coagulation (DIC)

 Common causes of DIC are severe trauma injuries, infectious diseases, or types of cancers that upset the normal balance of blood clotting factors.

 Treatment for DIC depends on the medical condition causing it.
-Most people with DIC require hospitalization, often in an intensive care unit (ICU), where treatment will attempt to correct the problem causing the DIC while maintaining the function of the body's organs.
+Most people with DIC require hospitalization, sometimes in an intensive care unit (ICU), where treatment will attempt to correct the problem causing the DIC while maintaining the function of the body's organs.
 Treatment may include blood transfusions and medicines to correct both the problem that caused the DIC and the DIC itself.

 eMedicineHealth Medical Reference from Healthwise